Picture of the JBL Go 2 wireless speaker, top view, showing its Bluetooth Pairing button circled.

 Other Posts About the JBL Go 2

-3. Pairing JBL Go 2 with iPhone Instructions
+3. Pairing JBL Go 2 with the iPhone

-1. JBL Go 2 Portable Bluetooth Speaker Product Page on JBL.com
+1. JBL Go 2 Product Page on JBL.com